rgravina/rgravina/README.md

 # Welcome

+I am a Senior Software Engineer working on web and mobile projects.

-I'm a Senior Member of Technical Staff (a.k.a Senior Software Engineer) currently working at [VMware Tanzu Labs](https://tanzu.vmware.com/labs).
-Most of the work I do is for clients and closed source, however I do contribute to open source projects when I can, and work on a significant side project which you can read about below.
+I previously worked as a software engineer at [VMware Tanzu Labs](https://tanzu.vmware.com/labs).
+Most of the work I did there was for clients and closed source, however I do contribute to open source projects when I can, and work on a significant side project which you can read about below.

 ## Recent Work

 ### Extreme Programming

-While most of the work I do at VMware Tanzu Labs is not available on Github, I can share a talk I co-presented in September 2020 about how we practice Extreme Programming.
+While most of the work I did at VMware Tanzu Labs is not available on Github, I can share a talk I co-presented in September 2020 about how we practice Extreme Programming.

 [![Watch XP at Pivotal Labs](https://img.youtube.com/vi/1JipSVkviK4/hqdefault.jpg)](https://www.youtube.com/watch?v=1JipSVkviK4)